AIPHES/emnlp19-moverscore/README.md

 # Overview

-MoverScore is a simply evaluation metric, which combines contextualized word embeddings from BERT finetuned on MNLI and set-based similarity measurement Earth Mover Distance, as illustrated below:
+MoverScore is a simply and easy-to-use evaluation metric, which combines contextualized word embeddings from BERT finetuned on MNLI and set-based similarity criterion like Earth Mover Distance, as illustrated below:
 ![](./MoverScore.png "MoverScore")

 # QUICK START